Pound Falls After Budget 2024 Sets Out Borrowing Binge

 "That is a £25bn tax rise, proportionally hitting harder those employing lower paid workers.
 Probably three quarters or so of the increase will flow through to lower pay," says Paul Johnson, Director at the Institute for Fiscal Studies.

-Reeves said the Office for Budget Responsibility, which assesses the spending and tax plans, issued its new forecasts that show inflation won't fall back to the Bank of England's 2.0% target until the end of the decade.
+Although the National Insurance hike is expected to weigh on wages (which is deflationary), the Office for Budget Responsibility, which assesses the spending and tax plans, said inflation won't fall back to the Bank of England's 2.0% target until the end of the decade.

 The prospect of inflation remaining above target for the foreseeable future should ensure the Bank of England maintains a cautious approach to cutting interest rates, which can keep the Pound supported.